 The Group is faced with a number of risks that might derail our progress towards achieving our vision and impact shareholder value.
 This section sets out our key risks and their mitigating measures, arranged by our areas of key strategic focus.
-The risks, impacts and mitigating measures in this section are consistent with the Group's risk register taking into account the outcome of the annual risk assessment by way of an online enterprise risk assessment questionnaire in collaboration with division heads. p.37 Our Resources in Action
+These key risks are by no means exhaustive or comprehensive, and there may be other risks which may not be material at this juncture, but could turn out to become material in the future.
+The risks, impacts and mitigating measures in this section are consistent with the Group's risk register taking into account the outcome of the annual risk assessment by way of an online enterprise risk assessment questionnaire in collaboration with division heads.

-1. Investing in Our Fleet
+1. Investing in Our Fleet (p.
+34-36 Delivering on Our Strategy